Morocco Dreamtrip in Marrakesh

 So today we began our vacation club’s Morocco Dreamtrip in Marrakesh.
 My friend Suman and I loaded the bus at 8:30am with our new-found friends, Jimmi and Margit from Sweden and Nina and Brien, Americans who live in South Korea, among others.
 Nina is originally Filipino, but due to Brien’s job and her resulting opportunities it is better for her to have a U.S. passport.

-Our first stop on the tour was the Koutoubia Mosque, which takes its name from the Arabi word Koutoub, meaning book as there used to be a large booksellers’ market nearby.
+Our first stop on the tour in Marrakesh was the Koutoubia Mosque, which takes its name from the Arabic word Koutoub, meaning book as there used to be a large booksellers’ market nearby.
 Built in the 12th century, the Moorish mosque became a model for mosques around Morocco and even La Giralda in Seville, Spain.
 Its minaret is 77 meters high and is topped with three golden orbs representing three holy places; Jerusalem, Mecca, and Marrakesh’s medina.

 We first entered an area where guests were kept waiting to visit.
-Then we entered a room which I particularly liked as the ceiling looked like an upside down boat.
+Then we crossed into a room which I particularly liked.
+The ceiling looked like an upside down boat.
 This room was used by the primary wife.
 We continued to the courtyard for the four wives and then to the courtyard for the twenty concubines.
 Each surrounding room varied in decoration based on the importance of the occupant.